 RECOMMENDED FOR: Christian viewers who long to see their faith presented in respectable ways on screen; Hacksaw Ridge gives them something to cheer.
 Explicit in its faith element while artful in its technical execution, Hacksaw Ridge is the kind of film Christians don't have to apologize for admiring.
 It should be equally pleasing to pacifists and hawks.

 NOT RECOMMENDED FOR: Some squeamish viewers might enjoy the faith elements, romance and father-son story that dominate the first half of the film but likely will struggle to endure the combat footage.
 The fighting leads to an edifying finale, but getting there could be too much to ask for viewers who fear being desensitized to violence, or who simply choose not to look upon the film's numerous corpses and severely wounded soldiers.

-Hacksaw Ridge, directed by Mel Gibson, opens in theaters November 4, 2016.
+Hacksaw Ridge, directed by Mel Gibson, opened in theaters November 4, 2016; available for home viewing February 21, 2017.
 It runs 131 minutes and stars Andrew Garfield, Sam Worthington, Luke Bracey, Teresa Palmer, Hugo Weaving, Rachel Griffiths and Vince Vaughn.
 Watch the trailer for Hacksaw Ridge here.